PivotPHP/website/_docs/middleware.md

 # Middleware

 Middleware provides a convenient mechanism for filtering HTTP requests entering your application.
-HelixPHP implements the PSR-15 middleware standard, ensuring compatibility with the broader PHP ecosystem.
+PivotPHP implements the PSR-15 middleware standard, ensuring compatibility with the broader PHP ecosystem.

 ## Understanding Middleware